 - Advanced: Advanced students will have a greater understanding of the English language than intermediate students, and will be able to function higher in a natural setting.
 Most advanced students will continue to study for employment or higher education reasons.

 There are numerous environments you could potentially teach your students in.
-Each setting can affect your hours, days off, amount of students and more.
-It is very important to teach in the type of environment that suites your personal needs as well as your professional needs.
+Each setting can affect your hours, days off, the number of students and more.
+It is very important to teach in the type of environment that suits your personal needs as well as your professional needs.

 - Kindergarten: In the Kindergarten setting, you are generally with the same class for 5 hours a day.
 During this time, you are not only responsible for your 20-40 minute English lesson, but also the day-to-day routine that comes with a day at Kindergarten.
 Whether it is outside play, arts & crafts or class performances, you will be a part of it.